 One of the most powerful functions of a lead magnet is to carve out that highly dedicated niche.
 In this example (screen time insomnia), you may be looking at a frustrated Googler who has been through half a dozen resources already, and nothing’s worked.

-This is why niching down in general is so important.
+This is why niching down, in general, is so important.
 If you set up your content and your lead magnet correctly, you will speak to an audience who feels frustrated and ignored.
 When they finally feel heard, they will repay you gratefully.

 How do you accomplish this?
 By solving a specific problem.
-Screen time insomnia is the perfect level of niche for this.
+Screen time insomnia is the perfect level of a niche for this.
 Melatonin and other supplements may not work for these people, because they haven’t been enlightened as to the real source of the problem.

 When they learn through your lead magnet that it’s the screen time causing the problem, and when your seller’s recommendations actually work for them (because you won’t give it all away in the ebook, right?), they will become not just customers, but fans.